Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 That's unbelievable.

-People would go consider Evergreen and they would Google it and they would see this, or they would visit and they would hear about it and it just turned them off.
+People would go consider Evergreen and they would Google it and they would see this or they would visit and they would hear about it and it just turned them off.

-And especially now with college being any any given university now will get you a social justice degree.
+And especially now with college being any given university now will get you a social justice degree.

 I experienced that in 2013, even.